Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/GPIO/GPIOPin_CaptureMode.md

 | Input Option               | Description
 |:---                        |:---
-| `cyclic polling`           | Poll GPIO input state in a predefined interval of 1 second
+| `Cyclic Polling`           | Poll GPIO input state in a predefined interval of 1 second
-| `interrupt rising edge`    | Capture GPIO input state when a rising edge of signal is detected
+| `Interrupt Rising Edge`    | Capture GPIO input state when a rising edge of signal is detected
-| `interrupt falling edge`   | Capture GPIO input state when a falling edge of signal is detected
+| `Interrupt Falling Edge`   | Capture GPIO input state when a falling edge of signal is detected
-| `interrupt rising falling` | Capture GPIO input state when a rising or falling edge of signal is detected
+| `Interrupt Rising+Falling` | Capture GPIO input state when a rising or falling edge of signal is detected

 !!!
 Tip